Skip to content

 8. Validators only operate on a single input, and there is no mechanism to validate a combination of inputs at once.

-9. The recommended style for naming validator functions is to begin the name with validate_.
+9. The recommended style for naming validator functions is to begin the name with validate_ or feedback_.

 A single validator function can be re-used on multiple inputs within a single question.
 If you regularly copy validator functions from question to question please consider contributing this as a function to the core of STACK (see below for details).
 We expect to collect and support regularly used validators in future.